Zsl8/media-downloader/README.md

 # media-downloader

-Simple api to download media from some sites
+A scraping tool for some social media sites to download videos from it

+## Note

+This repository is for educational purposes